You can deploy a machine on Microsoft Azure to run ArcGIS Pro and ArcGIS Desktop clients (ArcMap, ArcCatalog, ArcGlobe, and ArcScene).

 - Click generate to create the file.

-- When all settings are correct and you have saved the files you need, click finish to create the virtual machine containing the ArcGIS Desktop client installations.
+- When all settings are correct and you have saved the files you need, click finish to create the virtual machine containing the ArcGIS client installations.

 - Make a remote desktop connection to your new machine and configure licensing.